 All amounts extracted from your account are gross amounts, meaning that we have not collected, deducted, or paid any taxes for you or on your behalf.
-It is your responsibility to calculate and pay all applicable taxes that you owe as a result of your trading activity on the eToro platform.
+It is your responsibility to calculate and pay all applicable taxes that you owe as a result of your trading activity on the etoro platform.
 However, we may withhold and deduct at source any taxes due under Applicable Law at our sole discretion.
-You will have no claim against eToro Europe where we have made such a deduction.
+You will have no claim against etoro Europe where we have made such a deduction.
 Where necessary, we or our affiliates will deduct and report tax deduction on an aggregate basis with respect to all our clients.
 To the extent you require us to issue your personal report specifying the taxes withheld at source on your behalf, we may debit your account with our cost and expenses in connection with the preparation and filing of said reports including any re-submissions and late charges.

 Outsourcing